kcartlidge/nowrap/README.md

 ### Current Status

-* Tested and fully usable.
+* Tested and working.
-* Coming shortly - live parameter substitutions.
+* Includes optional parameter substitutions.

 ### What Problem does it Solve?